JayMonkey/boblight/README.md

 	./configure --without-x11 --without-portaudio
 	make

-Set up your configuration file as described in the [Boblight wiki](https://code.google.com/p/boblight/wiki/boblightconf).
+Set up your configuration file as described in the [Boblight wiki](https://code.google.com/p/boblight/wiki/boblightconf). .
-Sample configuration files for BlinkStick are available in the ./conf subdirectory of the source code repository.

 Run boblightd by issuing the following command